jh609/papers/journal.md

 The authors note that the universe is defo a simulation itself and think that's worth mentioning just in case it's important.

 # Results
 Our simulations did a good job of reproducing the measurements.
 This means we think we nderstand what's going on.

+# Conclusions
+We understand particle formation better.